 Distributed Bio’s antibody libraries are optimized for both sequence diversity and immuno-engineering fitness through the analysis of thousands of human antibody repertoires and known monoclonal therapeutics in clinical trials, which can generate many unique binders against every antigen tested, said the research organization.

 “This large molecule discovery platform improves the chance of successful hit finding, reduces optimization requirements, and thereby expedites the antibody discovery process by several months.
 Distributed Bio’s computational immunology expertise also enables optimization of existing client antibodies generated through more traditional platforms, such as hybridoma or traditional phage display.”

 In November 2019, Charles River singled out cell and gene therapies as the fastest growing component of its biologics business.
 The following month, it revealed a US$380m (€340m) deal to buy cell and gene therapy specialist, HemaCare, a company that had worked on three cell therapies approved in the US - Kymriah (tisagenlecleucel), Yescarta (axicabtagene ciloleucel) and Provenge (sipuleucel-T).

-Then in August this year the CRO announced the acquisition of Memphis based, Cellero, (formerly Key Biologics and Astarte Biologics), a provider of cellular products for cell therapy developers and manufacturers worldwide, for US$38m.
+Then in August 2020, the CRO announced the acquisition of Memphis based, Cellero, (formerly Key Biologics and Astarte Biologics), a provider of cellular products for cell therapy developers and manufacturers worldwide, for US$38m.